Let’s talk about the perfect Epcot touring plan, because I feel like we nailed it this trip!

 10:15: The actual time we got to our reservation at Akershus, and no, they didn’t charge us for a no-show, and yes, they were still able to seat us!

-Note: While guests still take a picture with Belle prior to their meal, the photo is no longer included, so be sure to take it with either your own camera, or be prepared to purchase it as part of your photo pass.
+Note: While guests still take a picture with Belle prior to their meal, the photo is no longer included!
+Be sure to take it with either your own camera, or be prepared to purchase it as part of your photo pass.

-The food was just as good as we remember, and the princess interaction is so fun!
+The food is just as good as always, and the princess interaction is so fun!

 11:20: Finished eating, paid, and stopped to take a picture in front of the old Maelstrom ride.
 RIP!